What is malignant mesothelioma?

 Localized fibrous tumor of the pleura

 This type of benign tumor can form in the pleura surrounding the lungs.
 It used to be called benign fibrous mesothelioma, but doctors now know that this tumor actually starts from tissue under the mesothelium and not from mesothelial cells.
 This disease is usually benign, but about 1 in 10 are cancerous.
-A similar condition starting in the peritoneum is called solitary fibrous tumor of the peritoneum.
+A similar condition that starts in the peritoneum is called solitary fibrous tumor of the peritoneum.

 This benign tumor can develop in the mesothelium of certain reproductive organs.
 In men, it often starts in the epididymis (ducts that carry sperm cells out of the testicle).
 In women, this tumor may begin in the fallopian tubes (tubes that carry eggs from the ovaries to the uterus).